onk3sh/bootstrap-example/README.md

 # Bootstrap 4 Example

-Sample project for Bootstrap 4 using cards
+This project conatins a sample for Bootstrap 4 using cards.

+## Description
+Created a 2 x 3 set of cards, each with a unique feater icon inserted using SVG and associated button color.